A head computed tomography (CT) scan uses many x-rays to create pictures of the head, including the skull, brain, eye sockets, and sinuses.

 Some people have allergies to contrast dye.
 Let your provider know if you have ever had an allergic reaction to injected contrast dye.

 - The most common type of contrast given into a vein contains iodine.
 If a person with an iodine allergy is given this type of contrast, nausea or vomiting, sneezing, itching, or hives may occur.

-- If you absolutely must be given such contrast, your doctor may give you antihistamines (such as Benadryl) or steroids before the test to prevent an allergic reaction.
+- If you absolutely must be given such contrast, your provider may give you antihistamines (such as Benadryl) or steroids before the test to prevent an allergic reaction.

 - The kidneys help remove iodine from the body.
 Those with kidney disease or diabetes may need to receive extra fluids after the test to help flush the iodine out of the body.

 In rare cases, the dye may cause a life-threatening allergic response called anaphylaxis.
-If you have any trouble breathing during the test, you should notify the scanner operator immediately.
+If you have any trouble breathing during the test, tell the scanner operator right away.
 Scanners come with an intercom and speakers, so someone can hear you at all times.

 A CT scan can reduce or avoid the need for invasive procedures to diagnose problems in the skull.
 This is one of the safest ways to study the head and neck.

 Other tests that may be done instead of a head CT scan include: